Bullying at Uckfield College

 Year 10: Mrs Laura Burton - firstname.lastname@example.org

 The punishment of the perpetrator will depend upon the severity of the bullying.

 Will the bullying stop immediately?

-Unfortunately this not the case in some circumstances.
 We will take the allegations seriously and act quickly.
 If there is continued bullying the level of sanction will increase and we will do all we can to support the victim.